AnnaLinden/AnnaLinden/README.md

 - 📖 I’m studying [Software Engineering](https://opinto-opas.metropolia.fi/88094/en/67/70331/3319/2490) at [Metropolia University](https://www.metropolia.fi/en) in Helsinki.
 - 🌱 Currently learning Kotlin for Android.
-- 🔧 Interested in Web Development and Mobile Development.
+- 🔧 Interested in Full-Stack Web Development and Mobile Development.
-- 💻 Currently working on an instant feedback application for teachers.
+- 💻 Currently working on usability and accessability of metropolia library front page.
 - 🤝 Open for collaboration.

 ## 💼 Languages and Tools I Use